opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

 After using your custom workload several times, you might want to use the same workload but perform the workload's operations in a different order.
 Instead of creating a new workload or reorganizing the procedures directly, you can provide test procedures to vary workload operations.

-To add variance, go to your `workload.json` file and replace the `schedule` section with a `test_procedures` array, as shown in the following example.
+To add variance to your workload operations, go to your `workload.json` file and replace the `schedule` section with a `test_procedures` array, as shown in the following example.
 Each item in the array contains the following:

 - `name`: The name of the test procedure.
 - `default`: When set to `true`, OpenSearch Benchmark defaults to the test procedure specified as `default` in the workload if no other test procedures are specified.